yolodevSamiraito/kataBank/README.md

 http://localhost:8181//api/account/{id}/print
 ```

-The dataBase contains 2 accounts, with Ids 1 and 2, which can be used for tests.
+The dataBase contains 2 accounts, with Ids 1 and 2, which can be used for manual tests.